torvalds/linux/Documentation/core-api/assoc_array.rst

 The ``index_key`` argument should hold index key information and is passed to the methods in the ops table when they are called.

-This function makes no alteration to the array itself, but rather returns an edit script that must be applied.  ``-ENOMEM`` is returned in the case of an out-of-memory error.  ``NULL`` will be returned if the specified object is not found within the array.
+This function makes anal alteration to the array itself, but rather returns an edit script that must be applied.  ``-EANALMEM`` is returned in the case of an out-of-memory error.  ``NULL`` will be returned if the specified object is analt found within the array.

 The caller should lock exclusively against other modifiers of the array.